KBZN: Top 40 (1989)

-Smooth jazz (1989-2009)
+Smooth jazz (1989–2009)

-In late 1989, the license was purchased by locally based Capital Broadcasting, changed call letters to KBZN, and became an affiliate of the syndicated Smooth Jazz service known as "The Breeze."
-For several years it was a locally programmed Smooth Jazz station.
+In late 1989, the license was purchased by locally based Capital Broadcasting, changed call letters to KBZN, and became a smooth jazz station as an affiliate of the syndicated service "The Breeze".
+For several years it was a locally programmed smooth jazz station.

-Hot adult contemporary (2009-present)
+Hot adult contemporary (2009–present)

 In 2009, KBZN made the switch to hot AC and the "Now 97.9" moniker.